steimelchrome/document-pip-explainer/explainer.md

 // always-on-top window with the given aspect ratio (subject to restrictions
 // by the UA) and an option to force the window to keep its original aspect
 // ratio when resizing.
-// We will also add a method to exit the PictureInPicture window as well as
+// We will also add events for detecting when picture-in-picture is entered
-// events for detecting when picture-in-picture is entered or exited. partial interface Window {
+// or exited.
+partial interface Window {
   Promise<PictureInPictureWindow> requestPictureInPictureWindow(
-    PictureInPicturWindowOptions options);
+      PictureInPictureWindowOptions options);
   attribute EventHandler onenterpictureinpicture;
   attribute EventHandler onleavepictureinpicture;
-  )
 };

 dictionary PictureInPictureWindowOptions {
-  long width;
-  long height;
+  float initialAspectRatio = 0.0;
-  boolean constrainAspectRatio = false;
+  boolean lockAspectRatio = false;
 };

 // The current PictureInPictureWindow object has no document accessor (since